ssciwr/vstt/docs/quickstart/create-experiment.rst

 In the Metadata section you can edit the metadata for the experiment, as well as the text that should be displayed before the experiment begins.
-To see a preview of what the splash screen will look like, click on "Preview Splash Screen"
+To see a preview of what the splash screen will look like, click on "Preview Splash Screen".

 .. figure:: images/meta.png
    :alt: Metadata

-   Metadata: Information about the experiment and text to display before it starts
+   Metadata: Information about the experiment and text to display before it starts.

 Display Options